KankakeeCommunityCollege/tuition-and-aid/_tabs/fa-forms.md

 ### Income Adjustments
 {: .typography__h3.links__offset}

-&nbsp;

-«««&lt; HEAD You or your parents may have a special circumstance during a school year when your income changes substantially from the prior year.
-To apply for an income adjustment, please contact the Office of Financial Aid.​​​​ =======

-&nbsp;

 You or your parents may have a special circumstance during a school year when your income changes substantially from the prior year.
-To apply for an income adjustment, please contact the Office of Financial Aid.​​​​
+To apply for an income adjustment, please contact the Office of Financial Aid.

-> > > > > > > 378dfd331e27934cbe0748e45f9a71de67616d29